Mattlister/designandconquer/README.md

   within maps but... the maps had to be seperated and the locations individually added.
 So, between me and John, we were able to re-write the code altogether and resolve the issue.
 I could get markers displaying on the maps.
 Phew!!

-* That was amajor milestone but....
+* That was a major milestone but....
 I had more to workout because, when I added a centralised location to the modal 1, it worked great.
 Adding modal
   2 though overwrote the information and so I had to work that out as well.
 It took me a week to resolve this through various searches and code checks to stop the data overwriting when new information was added.
 I asked one of my peers, Shane Muirhead ro review it and he noticed all the content was but as I'd not worked in JavaScript before, he was able to advise me on my hard coded could be streamlined and so with more research and advise, I